 Europeans settled permanently in New Zealand and wanted to buy land for farms and houses.
 Most settlers did not understand Māori land tenure processes and Māori law concepts, or structures for social cohesion and due to these misunderstandings many skirmishes – some quite bloody – occurred.

 Other European countries, in particular France, were becoming more interested in New Zealand as a source of trade or as a possible colony for settlement.
 In 1831 a petition signed by 13 northern Māori chiefs was sent to King William IV, asking for protection and recognition of their special trade and missionary contacts with Britain.

 Declaration of Independence of New Zealand

 James Busby was appointed in 1833 as the British Resident in New Zealand to act as a go-between for Māori and European and to watch over British interests.
 In 1834 Busby invited the northern chiefs to Waitangi to choose a New Zealand flag, which could be used on New Zealand ships to identify them.
-This flag was known as ‘The flag of the Independent Tribes of New Zealand’.
+This flag was known as ‘The United Tribes flag’.
 This was replaced after the signing of the Treaty of Waitangi by the Union Jack, the flag of Great Britain.